ElliotY-ML/Covid_Cases_By_Percent_Population/README.md

 # Overview
-This repository contains codes, data, and calculated features for visualizing recent COVID-19 cases in the U.S.
+This repository contains source code, data, and calculated features for visualizing recent COVID-19 cases in the U.S.
 The transformed data is utilized in Tableau Public for creating dashboards with line graphs, bar charts, and heat maps of COVID-19 cases and deaths.

 ![Tableau Dashboard](/img/CovidDashScreenShot.JPG)